+We ask that employers abide by the Principles for Employment Professionals of the National Association of College and Employers (NACE).
 The Indiana University Luddy School of Informatics, Computing, and Engineering acts as a referral service by permitting employers to post information about current job listings.
-The university is unable to research the integrity of the organizations or persons who list jobs with us, and we make no representations, recommendations, or guarantees regarding any jobs posted or employment data transmitted through SICE Careers.
+The university is unable to research the integrity of the organizations or persons who list jobs with us, and we make no representations, recommendations, or guarantees regarding any jobs posted or employment data transmitted through Handshake.
 We urge students to exercise caution and common sense when applying for any position.

 - The employment opportunity involves on-campus solicitation or on-campus sales.

 - The student is required to purchase, rent, or obtain a line of credit for any type of sales kit or presentation supplies.